 This article describes a motorized, waterproof mount for a miniature video camera.
-If a suitable waterproof camera is used, this unit can be used outdoors.
+If a suitable waterproof camera is used, this assembly can be used outdoors.

 The camera rotator circuit uses a 2716 EPROM to store a table of logic values that control the motor driver (H-bridge) circuit.
 The EPROM data is shown in the schematic.
-By using the EPROM, a large number of discrete gates are eliminated.
-The logic table is designed to allow the motor to turn clockwise until the clockwise limit sensor is activated.
-The same operation happens with counter-clockwise rotation and the counter-clockwise limit sensor.
+By using the EPROM, a large number of discrete logic gates can be eliminated.
+The logic table is designed to allow the motor to turn clockwise until the clockwise limit sensor is reached and counter-clockwise until the counter-clockwise limit sensor is reached.

 Four bits of input come from the limit sensors and the direction control switch, these go to the EPROM address lines.
 All of the input signals are low-active.
 Four EPROM outputs go to the four H-bridge transistor gates.
 The control switch signals are buffered through the 7400 quad NAND gate, this allows for a long control wire.
 The control wire should be a shielded type such as beldfoil and the shield should be grounded at only one side.